openziti/helm-charts/charts/ziti-controller/README.md

 ## Overview

 This chart runs a Ziti controller in Kubernetes.
 It uses the custom resources provided by [cert-manager](https://cert-manager.io/docs/installation/) and [trust-manager](https://cert-manager.io/docs/projects/trust-manager/#installation), i.e., Issuer, Certificate, and Bundle.
+It is a limitation of Trust Manager to have one instance per cluster and one namespace from which trust Bundle inputs may be sourced, so a single Ziti controller may occupy the cluster unless you use case allows for controllers from multiple networks to share a namespace.
+You must set the Trust Manager's "trust namespace" to the namespace of the Ziti controller so that it will be able to build trust Bundle resources from Ziti's root CA cert(s).

 The client API must be published with a TLS passthrough Ingress, NodePort, or LoadBalancer.
 The ctrl plane and management API share the client API's TLS listener, so they're reached through the same address by default.

 ## Setup

-### Add the OpenZiti Charts Repo to Helm
+Add the OpenZiti Charts Repo to Helm.

 ```bash
 helm repo add openziti https://docs.openziti.io/helm-charts/
 ```

-### Install Required Custom Resource Definitions
+Ziti Controller requires Cert Manager and Trust Manager operators running in the cluster.
+You may use existing deployments of either or install either or both as sub-charts.

-This chart requires declaring the Certificate, Issuer, and Bundle custom resource APIs before installation.
+When installing either CM or TM as a sub-chart, you must pre-install the CRDs because they can not be automatically installed with the sub-chart.

 ```bash
 kubectl apply \